 I can also recommend the Citymapper website and app.
 You can tell it where you want to go and from where – and it will give you suggested routes, times, etc. – by Tube or bus, riverboat, or even by bike.
 It will also factor in real-time delays on the recommended routes.

 My favourite ‘bus app’ is UK Bus Checker.
 There used to be two versions – a London Bus Checker and a UK Bus Checker – but now the UK version covers London as well as most of the rest of the UK.
 Available for both IOS and Android devices, it is free.

 London’s black hackney cabs are of course one of the city’s unique ways of getting about.
 In my experience, no other city in the world offers a safer, more reliable system of taxis.

 Hackney cab drivers will have passed the unbelievably strict Knowledge test, meaning they will know virtually every major street (and often minor ones), most hotels, tourist sights – and the short cuts to get there, without using a satnav.

-Uber and similar ride-hailing apps may be a little cheaper, particularly at certain times of the day, but the drivers will often have little idea of the geography of London and will have to constantly rely on their satnavs – which sometimes don’t show them the quickest route, especially in busy traffic.
+Whilst Uber and similar ride-hailing apps may be a little cheaper, particularly at certain times of the day, the drivers will often have little idea of the geography of London and will have to constantly rely on their satnavs – which sometimes don’t show them the quickest route, especially in busy traffic.
 Their drivers won’t have had to have passed the stringent vetting and other tests that the black cab drivers have to.
 Having said that, registering for Uber and having their app on your phone can be extremely useful at times.